 Calcium and Vitamin D: Guardians of Bone Health and Immune Function

-Calcium and vitamin D are the dynamic duo in supporting bone health and immune function.
+Calcium and vitamin D are the dynamic duo in supporting bone health and immune function during the aging process.
 However, with age, the body becomes less efficient at synthesizing vitamin D from sunlight and absorbing calcium.
 This inefficiency can lead to weakened bones, a higher risk of fractures, and a compromised immune system, making older adults more susceptible to infections and illnesses.

 Zinc (Zn2) and Magnesium (Mg2) are minerals essential for various bodily functions, including bioenergetics, maintaining blood pressure, and supporting cognitive abilities.
 As we age, the levels of these minerals can decline, leading to reduced energy production, hypertension, and impaired memory and attention.
 Ensuring adequate intake of these minerals is crucial for maintaining quality of life in older age.